skylarstein/kitten-scraper/README.md

 ## Setup and Configuration

 ### config.yaml
-Create a text file named 'config.yaml' in the kitten-scraper directory and enter your credentials in this format:
+Create a text file named 'config.yaml' in the kitten-scraper directory and enter your credentials and configuration in this format:

 ```
 username : your_username